BoyCook/TwitterJSClient/README.md

 	twitter.getReTweetsOfMe({ count: '10'}, error, success);
 	twitter.getTweet({ id: '1111111111'}, error, success);

+	// If you want to use something in the API that's not mapped to a function just use the url directly
+	// Use these if you're familiar with the Twitter API

+	twitter.getCustomApiCall('/followers/ids.json',{ screen_name: 'BoyCook', count: '10'}, error, success);
+	twitter.postCustomApiCall('/friendships/create.json',{user_id: '412312323'}, error, success);

 ## Config
 The config is the OAuth properties for the account that the client connects with.
 They look like this: